AndreasNelson/3501lab5/README.md

 # 3501lab5

 ## Overview

 I used an implementation of the Gale Shapley algorithm for this lab as I found the stable marriage problem to be very similar to the programmer and company hiring problem.
-I based my algorithm off of the code provided by geeksforgeeks https://www.geeksforgeeks.org/stable-marriage-problem/
+I based my algorithm off of the code provided by GeeksforGeeks: <https://www.geeksforgeeks.org/stable-marriage-problem/>

 ## How to Run

-The testing suite is setup in Main.java
-There is a demo test setup using the provided table from the lab, additional testing can be done through the command line when main.java is run.
-The pairing system uses hashmaps to give values to each preference, so you must provide the value in the ranking along with the programmer or company.
+There are two separate testing files. `StaticTest.java` contains pre-configured tests, while `CLITesting.java` uses the command line to take user input for writing new tests.
+Running the file will provide you with prompts to walk you through setting up a table.

 ## Pairing Analysis

-The pairing `{A=p2, B=p3, C=p1, D=p5, E=p4}` is satisfactory if no programmer or company can improve their situation by switching partners.
+Looking at the example provided in the assignment details, the pairing `{A=p2, B=p1, C=p5, D=p3, E=p4}` is satisfactory if no programmer or company can improve their situation by switching partners.
 Given the preferences:

 - **p2 and A** are satisfied because A prefers p2 the most.
-- **p3 and B** are satisfied because B prefers p3 the most.
+- **p1 and B** are satisfied because B prefers p1 the most.
-- **p1 and C** are satisfied because C prefers p1 the most.
+- **p5 and C** are satisfied because C prefers p5 the most.
-- **p5 and D** are not ideally matched, but D prefers p5 over p4.
+- **p3 and D** are not ideally matched, because D prefers p1 the most.
-- **p4 and E** are satisfied because E prefers p4 the most.
+- **p4 and E** are not ideally matched, because E prefers p2 the most.

-Despite some unsatisfactory pairings (e.g., p2 with A and p5 with D), the overall pairing is considered satisfactory because no one can improve their situation by switching partners.
+Despite some unsatisfactory pairings, the overall pairing is considered satisfactory because no one can improve their situation by switching partners, and the majority of the groups are satisfied.
+The number of programmers and companies is finite, and programmers cannot apply to the same company twice, so the algorithm is guaranteed to terminate.

+### Efficiency

+The worst-case scenario would be when every programmer applies to every company.
+With `n` programmers and `n` companies, we have `n*n` applications.
+For each application, we have to check if the company prefers the new programmer over its current match, which takes constant time as it's just a single comparison.
+This leads to a final worst-case run time complexity of `O(n^2)`.